AndyA/fixed-sort/README.md

 //  ];
 ```

-Now Chapter 20 is in the right place.
+Now Chapter 20 is in the right place and we can handle a lot more appendices than anyone should ever consider.

-### Using a fixedSort as a fallback
+### Using a fixedSort as a fallback comparator

-The fallback function is a sort comparator function - so you can use a nested `fixedSort()` function.
+You can pass a comparator function created by `fixedSort()` as a fallback.

 ```javascript
 const fixedSort = require("fixed-sort");